chrisvfritz/hubot-slack-twitter/README.md

 **Hubot Slack Twitter** allows to post twitt directly from slack.

 By adding the **Hubot Slack Twitter**, you can configure many twitter accounts and bind them to one or more Slack rooms.
-Then, just ask the robot to tweet.
+Then, anybody in the room (even private) can ask the robot to tweet on the dedicated room twitter account.

 ## Installation